ColeGeiger/Crowdfunding_ETL/README.md

 -Paul Ji
 # **Introduction**
 In this project, we practiced building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After, we transformed the data, created four CSV files and use the CSV file data to create an ERD and a table schema.
+After, we transformed the data, created four CSV files and used the CSV file data to create an ERD and a table schema.
 Finally, we uploaded the CSV file data into a Postgres database.
 # **Instructions**

 -Create the Category and Subcategory DataFrames